-The deposit of €600 to be paid within three days of the accommodation offer for SAM. €500 will be refunded to incoming first-years should they not be successful in being offered a place in Maynooth University.
+The booking fee of €600 to be paid within three days of the accommodation offer for SAM. €500 will be refunded to incoming first-years should they not be successful in being offered a place in Maynooth University.
 The SAM office must be informed in writing within three days of the first round of CAO offers if you are not taking up your place in SAM.

 means the 2004 Act, the 2009 Act, the 2015 Act, 2016 Act and the 2019 Act as herein defined.

 “Behave in a way that is antisocial”

 means engage in behavior of a kind specified in section 17(1) of the 2004 Act (as amended).

 means all or any part of the Student Accommodation Maynooth LTD campus located in Ireland;

 means all stairs, corridors, landings, gardens, balconies, grounds, social spaces entrance halls, launderettes and reception areas and other communal areas within the Residence;

-means the Deposit referred to in this Agreement and any documentation issued by SAM;
+means the Booking Fee referred to in this Agreement and any documentation issued by SAM;